Katharine Schlesinger: Theatre

-She made her National Theatre debut in 1988 as Grace Wellborn in Ben Jonson's Bartholomew Fair staged in the Olivier Theatre, followed in 1989 by her role as Jacinta in the Cottesloe revival of Lope de Vega's Fuenteovejuna.
+Schlesinger made her National Theatre debut in 1988 as Grace Wellborn in Ben Jonson's Bartholomew Fair staged in the Olivier Theatre, followed in 1989 by her role as Jacinta in the Cottesloe revival of Lope de Vega's Fuenteovejuna.
 In November 1989, again at the National, she played the title role in Steven Berkoff's symbolist stage adaptation of Oscar Wilde's Salome, a production which transferred to the Phoenix Theatre in January 1990.
-"Katharine Schlesinger mimed the dance of the seven veils and, without having taken anything off, persuaded a hushed audience that she was standing there totally naked.": critic Robert Tanitch.
+According to critic Robert Tanitch, "Katharine Schlesinger mimed the dance of the seven veils and, without having taken anything off, persuaded a hushed audience that she was standing there totally naked."

-In February 1991 at the Royal Court's Theatre Upstairs, she took part in performances of selected plays in the Young Writers' Festival.
+In February 1991, at the Royal Court's Theatre Upstairs, Schlesinger took part in performances of selected plays in the Young Writers' Festival.
 Since then no further London stage credits for Katharine Schlesinger have been listed in the Theatre Record annual Indexes.

 Audio work

 Schlesinger's audio work includes William Shakespeare's Love's Labour's Lost and Henry VIII.

 She also sang the period song That's the Way to the Zoo in her appearance in the Doctor Who serial Ghost Light (1989).